 Traders added diversity to the ethnicity of the Philippines, but the overall ethnic imprint was minor.

 The Spanish mostly settled in the lowlands around Manila and Cavite.
 Some intermarried with the natives and the Southern Chinese.
 These gave rise to the Mestizo population.
 Other Mestizo communities appeared in Cebu, Iloilo, and Bacolod.
 The British and French opened the Suez Canal (1867).
-This had the effect of reducung the isolation of the Philippines from Europe by loweing freigh costs.
+This had the effect of reducing the isolation of the Philippines from Europe by loweing freigh costs.
 A number of Europeans settled in the islands.
-American colonization (1898) brought more people of modstly European stock.
+American colonization (1898) brought more people of mostly European stock.
+More important than the ethnic footprint was the cultural impct of Spain and America.

-The Spanish who had earlier colonized the America brought Native Americans with them.
-I am not ebntirely sure of the numbers involved, but some authors claimn that they were brought in considerable numbers.
+The Spanish who had earlier colonized the America brought Native Americans with them as slave labor.
+We are not ebntirely sure of the size of the population, but some authors claimn that they were brought in considerable numbers.
 [Craig] They appear to have been brought from Mexico, members of the Nahuatl (Aztec) and Yaqui peoples as a more amenable labor group than indigenous Filipinos.
-Some appear to havecbeen Spanish-Native American Mestizos.
+Some appear to have been Spanish-Native American Mestizos.
 These Native Americans appear to have easily inter-married with the Malay population, especially on Luzon where many settled.

 Navigate the Boys' Historical Clothing Web Site: